Student Housing Development Plan

 148,200 SF

-The residential housing department at Ohio University, located in Athens, Ohio is responsible for a system of 42 residence halls spread across three residential greens that are home to more than 8,000 students.
+The residential housing department at Ohio University, located in Athens, Ohio, is responsible for a system of 42 residence halls spread across three residential greens home to more than 8,000 students.
 When the university embarked on the first phase of a 10-year project to significantly upgrade its south campus, SMBH was a member of the BIM collaboration team.

-The BIM model had to be developed in stages with very little time lapse between receiving the required information from various sources to turning around an updated information model.
-Changes were non-stop, and had to be completed quickly and accurately.
-While coordinating a dynamic flow of information about the buildings from multiple sources can be challenging, utilizing BIM for model collaboration was integral in the process.
-Information from architectural models, structural drawings (in PDF form), HVAC drawings (in CAD form), shop drawings from the two concrete precast manufacturers and sketches from a truss manufacturer all had a bearing on creating a full and accurate model.
-BIM allowed for the access of the model which greatly increased the ability to control and manipulate data in an interoperable format.
+The BIM model had to be developed in stages with minimal time lapse between receiving the required information from various sources to turning around an updated information model.
+Changes were non-stop and had to be completed quickly and accurately.
+While coordinating a dynamic flow of information about the buildings from multiple sources can be challenging, utilizing BIM for model collaboration was integral.
+Information from architectural models, structural drawings (in PDF form), HVAC drawings (in CAD form), shop drawings from the two concrete precast manufacturers, and sketches from a truss manufacturer all had a bearing on creating a complete and accurate model.
+BIM allowed access to the model, significantly increasing the ability to control and manipulate data in an interoperable format.